RMS Carpathia: Design and construction

-Despite being an intermediate liner designed mainly for second and third-class travellers, the Carpathia's interior accommodations were still quite comfortable and set a standard for the era.
+Despite being an intermediate liner designed mainly for second and third-class travellers, Carpathia's interior accommodations were still quite comfortable and set a standard for the era.
 The dining saloon was described as decorated in cream and gold, which "combine effectively with the rich upholstery and mahogany of the furniture, and old gold curtains screening the ports", and was capped by a stained-glass dome underneath an electrical fan for ventilation.
 The second-class accommodation also included a walnut-panelled smoking room located in the aft deckhouse and a handsome library at the forward end of the bridge (A) deck.
 After the 1905 renovation, these spaces would be converted to first-class accommodations.
-Third-class accommodations on the Carpathia were extraordinarily generous for the time.
+Third-class accommodations on Carpathia were extraordinarily generous for the time.
 The third-class dining saloon extended the full width of the ship and seated 300 passengers, with walls panelled in polished oak and teak dado.
-Third-class also included a smoking room and ladies' room located immediately forward of the dining saloon on the upper (C) deck, adjacent to the enclosed promenade (or open space) similar to the design on the Ivernia and Saxonia.
+Third-class also included a smoking room and ladies' room located immediately forward of the dining saloon on the upper (C) deck, adjacent to the enclosed promenade (or open space) similar to the design on Ivernia and Saxonia.
 Officers were berthed in the forward deckhouse on the bridge (A) deck, above the second-class dining saloon, while the captain's quarters was located on the boat deck immediately below the ship's bridge.

-The Carpathia's lower decks were well-ventilated by means of deck ventilators, supplemented by electric fans.
+Carpathia's lower decks were well-ventilated by means of deck ventilators, supplemented by electric fans.
 The ventilation systems were designed to force fresh air over coiled thermotanks, which could be fed with cool water during the summer or steam during the winter, thus heating and cooling the ship as conditions warranted.
 Although the ship was fully electrified with over 2,000 lamps, the ship still had backup oil lamps in the cabins when she entered service, in the event that an electrical outage were to occur.